Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: Experiments

 \section{Experiments}

 In this section, we demonstrate that both variants of CoHet (CoHet\textsubscript{self}, CoHet\textsubscript{team}) outperform the state-of-the-art decentralized heterogeneous MARL policy learning algorithm HetGPPO in each of the tasks evaluated on widely used VMAS and MPE benchmarks.
 The incorporation of the CoHet architecture leads to the learning of collaborative behaviors among heterogeneous agents, as evidenced by the improved performance over the baseline in these cooperative MARL tasks.
 We additionally compare with the state-of-the-art MARL baseline, IPPO (Independent Proximal Policy Optimization), which is applicable in decentralized training settings for heterogeneous agents under partial observability similar to HetGPPO.
 Unlike the two centralized critic-based heterogeneous MARL approaches discussed in the `Related Works' section or widely used algorithms such as MADDPG \cite{lowe2020multiagent}, MAPPO \cite{yu2022surprisingeffectivenessppocooperative}, COMA \cite{foerster2017counterfactualmultiagentpolicygradients}, etc., these baselines along with CoHet address the more challenging problem of not relying on any centralized controller or prior knowledge of agent heterogeneity, but rather optimizing policies based on only the locally observable partial information available to these heterogeneous agents.
+As a result, to maintain uniform assumptions across methods, we show comparisons with the existing decentralized heterogeneous algorithms that operate under similar constraints.
 Each of our evaluated tasks involves agents trained in a fully decentralized manner following the principles of the DTDE paradigm, acting under partial observability and reward sparsity.
 Furthermore, we analyze how each agent learns the dynamics model as time progresses and how it results in the reduction of the intrinsic reward penalty for misalignment.
 We compare the two variants of CoHet (CoHet\textsubscript{team} and CoHet\textsubscript{self}) and how they perform.
-Furthermore, we demonstrate that the CoHet algorithm is robust to an increasing number of heterogeneous agents in the shared environment, an issue previously encountered in the intrinsic motivation-based methods \cite{ma2022elign}.
+We also demonstrate that the CoHet algorithm is robust to an increasing number of heterogeneous agents in the shared environment, an issue previously encountered in the intrinsic motivation-based methods \cite{ma2022elign}.